ufcg-lsd/klue/README.md

 # 🚀 KLUE – A VTEX Lab Tool for Emulating Infrastructure and Workload

-KLUE is a **cost-effective solution** that allows developers to **test and validate cloud infrastructure changes** without incurring unnecessary expenses.
-It enables seamless **Kubernetes** experimentation, helping teams optimize configurations, improve scalability, and reduce cloud costs efficiently.
+KLUE is a **emulation tool** that allows developers to **test and validate cloud infrastructure changes** without incurring unnecessary expenses.
+It enables seamless **Kubernetes** experimentation, helping teams optimize configurations, improve scalability, and reduce cloud costs.

----

-## 🎯 Why Use KLUE?
-✅ **Save Costs** – Avoid unnecessary cloud expenses by testing changes in a emulated environment.
-✅ **Flexible and Modular** – Easily modify scenarios to experiment with different configurations and cloud-native tools.
-✅ **Fast and Automated** – Deploy your emulated infrastructure with minimal effort.
-✅ **Realistic Workload Emulation** – Test Kubernetes solutions under conditions that mirror production.
-✅ **Internal Results Collector** – Automatically collect and analyze emulation results without additional setup.

 ---